Modeling of flopping-mode spin qubits: beyond the two-site model: Model

 where A/B refers to the eigenstate of $\mathrm{FM}_\mathrm{A}$/$\mathrm{FM}_\mathrm{B}$.
 Restricting to this low-energy sector captures the dominant spin-charge hybridization of each FM qubit relevant for the exchange interaction.
 By using the Slater--Condon rules, we lift the single-particle basis to the antisymmetrized two-electron Hilbert space, yielding $\binom{8}{2} = 28$ Slater determinants and corresponding two-particle basis states $\ket{\Psi} \in \{\ket{\chi_1, \chi_2}$.
 Here, we focus exclusively on the capacitive-coupling regime, with $d_\mathrm{FM}/d_\mathrm{LR}$ sufficiently large such that electron tunneling between the two FM qubits is negligible.
 We therefore eliminate the $2\binom{4}{2} = 12$ Slater determinants in which both electrons occupy the same double-well potential, leaving $16$ states with which we construct the restricted $16 \times 16$ two-FM-qubit Hamiltonian $H_{2\mathrm{FM}}$.

 Adding all the other relevant contributions to the two-body Hamiltonian, we can write it as

 where $H_\mathrm{2FM}^{(0)}$ is the two-particle orbital Hamiltonian with respect to which we constructed our two-electron basis states.
 The additional terms $H_\mathrm{d}$, $H_\mathrm{Z}$, $H_{\mathrm{grad}}$, and $V_\mathrm{C}$ represent the contributions for the FM detuning, constant magnetic field, magnetic field gradient, and Coulomb interaction, respectively.
+The explicit forms of the additional Hamiltonian terms are listed below:

+These terms represent identical FM qubits with the same magnetic field gradient profiles (as shown schematically in Fig.~\ref{fig:FM_qubits}(a)) and detuning towards each other to compensate the Coulomb repulsion (hence the opposite signs for $\mathrm{A}$ and $\mathrm{B}$ in Eq.~\eqref{eq:detuning-A-B}).
+For the Coulomb interaction, we consider the permittivity in silicon $\epsilon = 11.7\,\epsilon_0$ and parameter $\alpha = \ell$ (see Eq.~\eqref{eq:def-ell}), which effectively captures the transverse directions and regularizes the one-dimensional potential.
+The default value for $d_\mathrm{FM} = 250\,\textnormal{nm}$.
 All these Hamiltonian terms provide matrix elements in the $16\times16$ two-electron subspace, which is then diagonalized to resolve the spectrum.

 Note that we do not include the detuning potential for constructing the two-electron basis states of this restricted configuration interaction Hamiltonian.
 The reason for this is that the Coulomb interaction ($\propto 1/R$) introduces a strong effective detuning of the eigenstates, pushing the lowest-energy solutions to the outermost wells.
 As we are interested in the FM regime in which the wavefunctions are substantially delocalized over the double-well potential, we consider a detuning potential that counteracts this Coulomb-driven detuning and pulls back the electrons towards the innermost wells (given by the Hamiltonian $H_\mathrm{d}$).
 This effectively restores the FM regime for which the noninteracting basis states obtained for symmetric double-wells are more appropriate.